 About the Event

-Join us for a talk between On Stage: Frictions artist Shamel Pitts and Jafari S. Allen, author of There’s a Disco Ball Between Us: A Theory of Black Gay Life (2021), for a wide-ranging conversation on Pitts’ practice and current project with the MCA, Touch of RED.
-This event will be held off-site at Wirtz Center For Performing Arts at 710 N Lake Shore Drive.
+Join us for a talk between On Stage: Frictions artist Shamel Pitts and Jafari S. Allen, author of There’s a Disco Ball Between Us: A Theory of Black Gay Life (2021), for a wide-ranging conversation on Pitts’s practice and current project with the MCA, Touch of RED.
+This event is held off-site at the Wirtz Theatre in Abbott Hall, 710 N Lake Shore Drive.

 About the Speakers